frappe/erpnext_documentation/user/manual/en/education/navigating-the-portal.md

 ### Navigating Quizzes

-In case of a quiz, the student has to first submit the quiz, following which the result is computed and displayed, after which the student can navigate to the next content.
+In the case of a quiz, the student has to first submit the quiz, following which the result is computed and displayed, after which the student can navigate to the next content.

 <img class="screenshot" alt="Quiz Pass" src="{{docs_base_url}}/assets/img/education/lms/quiz-pass.png">